tdda/tdda/doc/source/tdda.serial.md

 %% docdata/tddaserial1.sh

-This command generates stand-alone Python code `docdata.py` containing a function for reading flat file in the format specified by `docdata.serial` with Pandas, taking the path to the datafile as an argument.
+This command generates stand-alone Python code `docdata_pandas.py` containing a function for reading flat file in the format specified by `docdata.serial` with Pandas, taking the path to the datafile as an argument.
 (Standalone, here, means code that does not require the `tdda` library.)

 %% docdata/tddaserial2.sh

-This command generates Python code `docdata.py` containing a function for reading flat file in the format specified by docdata.serial with Polars, taking the path to the datafile as an argument.
+This command generates Python code `docdata_polars.py` containing a function for reading flat file in the format specified by `docdata.serial` with Polars, taking the path to the datafile as an argument.

 The `--for` parameter can be added so that the generated Python